 Health care team members will check the skin around your line site every day for signs of infection (redness, warmth, increased drainage or pain).
 They will also check every day to see if the line is necessary.

 Here is what you can do to prevent an infection at the site of your surgery:

 Your chance of infection increases the longer your catheter remains in place.
-Tell your nurse if the urinary catheter comes out or it you have pain, pressure, or the sudden urge to urinate.

 You are an important part of the health care team.

 Allina Health's Patient Education Department, How to Prevent Infections During Your Hospital Stay, ic-ah-14015 (Information adapted from the

 Association for Professionals in Infection Control and Epidemiology, the Surgical Care Improvement Project Partnership, and the